 I hope that this page helps to keep you informed of learning and events taking place throughout the year.

-To help re-enforce learning, please find two knowledge organisers, one for the Romans and one for Science.
+To help re-enforce learning, please find a series of knowledge organisers for each topic.
 Regular reading and quizzing from these will help your child retain key facts and free up working memory to focus on the development of historical and scientific skills.

 Times tables and spellings are sent home every Friday.
 Please do not return the homework to school.
 We would greatly appreciate a photograph to be sent via the SEESAW app to show your child's work.